ixpantia/inc.rtests/README.md

 [![R-CMD-check](https://github.com/dsincubator/rtests/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/dsincubator/rtests/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of rtests is to show by example how to test R code using testthat, with a focus on testing models.
+The goal of rtests is to show by example how to test R code with testthat, with a focus on testing models.

 <details>